uhasker/getting-things-done-in-next-js/src/chapter1/11-modules.md

 ### Module System

 At the moment, the scripts we write are not large and easily fit into a single file.
-However, as we begin writing our task application, we will run into the problem that if we try to fit our project into a single file, that file will quickly become unreadable and unmaintainable.
+However, as we begin writing our task application, we will run into the problem that if we try to fit our entire project into a single file, that file will quickly become unreadable and unmaintainable.

 Additionally, we might often want to use third-party libraries (i.e. libraries written by someone else) in our project.
 Copy and pasting the code from a third-party library seems like an obviously bad idea.
 First, this would make our scripts even less readable.
 Second, what do we do if the library receives an update?

-Luckily, JavaScript provides us with a mechanism to use code from one file in another file - **modules**.
+Luckily, JavaScript provides us with a mechanism to use code from one file in another file—**modules**.

-> Note that we will mostly discuss ECMAScript modules (ESM).
+> We will mostly discuss ECMAScript modules (ESM).
-> There are other module systems, but we will only cover them very briefly.
+> There are other module systems, but we will only cover them very briefly and only use them for minor examples.
+> Especially for the final project, we will only use ESM.

 ### The `import` and `export` Keywords